goppend/Kunai/README.md

 ---
 Currently, this project is exiting the "functional prototype" phase, and is not especially useful for gaming, but this will change soon.
 - Shrink the prototype PCB down to work as a drop-in replacement for Dualshock controllers.
 - Develop a module as small as possible for rapid integration into custom handheld projects.
+Version 0 of the module has been released!
+Check it out in the pcb-module directory.

 Attribution
 ---